-5. Intuit MINT
+5. Intuit Mint

 This is a great example of how to say a lot with few words and how images can strengthen your design.
-Mint is a free financial management app that helps you to track and pay bills, manage your credit score and set up budgets.
+Mint is a free financial management app that helps you to track and pay bills, manage your credit score, and set up budgets.
 The design is easy to digest, just like the app!

-We all know faster speed means a lower bounce rate, and better SERP ranking since page speed is a factor.
+We all know faster speed means a lower bounce rate and better SERP ranking since page speed is a factor.
 When redesigning your website, remember speed is a major factor!

-7. Hewlett Packard Enterprise
+7. Hewlett Packard Enterprise (HPE)

-HPE offers companies enterprise solutions for managing the cloud, including hybrid cloud, mobile and analytics.
+HPE offers companies enterprise solutions for managing the cloud, including hybrid cloud, mobile, and analytics.
 Their website is clear and concise in terms of information, keeping navigation broad.

 Insight offers smart, cutting-edge tech solutions to businesses worldwide.
-Using concise information followed by CTAs that are clearly visible, as you move through their website, navigation is intuitive.
+Using concise information followed by CTAs that are clearly visible as you move through their website, navigation is intuitive.

 As you navigate through the site, the subsequent pages offer more in-depth information as you “learn” the TechData story.
 This is one of the better IT website examples of how to deliver complex information in an easily digestible manner.

-A great example of establishing authority and providing thought leadership through information sharing.
+Simply put, this is a great example of establishing authority and providing thought leadership through information sharing.

-With a minimalist homepage design featuring a headline that establishes value immediately, and a CTA to “Sign up for Free” it's a simple approach that offers immediate value and establishes who DropBox is and what they do.
+With a minimalist homepage design featuring a headline that establishes value immediately and a CTA to “Sign up for Free,” it's a simple approach that offers immediate value while establishing who Dropbox is and what they do.